 Work is not about being busy.
 We can all do that.
-Work should make a worthwhile difference.
-I think of it as unusually useful work.
-Work that delivers more impact than usual, on things that matter to you.
+Work is about making a difference.

 “We can’t be creative if we refuse to be confused.
 Change always starts with confusion; cherished interpretations must dissolve to make way for what’s new.”